The 20 Best Beta Thalassemia Doctors Near Me in District of Columbia, US

 English

 Ali Safayan is a primary care provider, practicing in Internal Medicine in Washington, Washington, D.c..
 Dr. Safayan is rated as an Experienced provider by MediFind in the treatment of Beta Thalassemia.
-His top areas of expertise are Homocystinuria, Methylmalonic Acidemia with Homocystinuria, Inborn Amino Acid Metabolism Disorder, and Multiple Carboxylase Deficiency.
+He is also highly rated in 28 other conditions, according to our data.
+His clinical expertise encompasses Homocystinuria, Methylmalonic Acidemia with Homocystinuria, Inborn Amino Acid Metabolism Disorder, and Vitamin B12 Deficiency Anemia.

 Experienced in Beta Thalassemia